aitucsp/acsp-backend/README.md

-# The corporate portal for self-study
+# Development of a corporate self-study portal

 # This project which contains 4 sections:
-- Project-Based Learning
+- Project-Based Learning (projects, courses)
-- Discussion Forum
+- Search for teammates
-- Articles
+- Materials and Articles
-- Contests and chat
+- Contests

 ## Technological stack:
 - Go